 Use a TELNET program to check the communication.
 Open the port specified above, then type “ping” and press Return.
 WATCHOUT will respond with a Ready message, stating its version number and some other details.

 To control a WATCHOUT display cluster through a serial port, connect the controlling device to a serial port of one of the WATCHOUT display computers.
 This computer becomes the conductor of the cluster, and will automatically control the other cluster members, as specified by the presentation loaded using the “load” command.

 No serial port is open by default.
 Use the serialPort command to open a serial port.
-Put this command into a text file, and use the file-based control feature to perform the serialPort command (see “Filebased Control”).
+Put this command into a text file, and use the file-based control feature to perform the serialPort command (see “Filebased Control” in this section).